-low-value = no border

-l (lower case "L") = default border

-3 = old-style 3-dimensional border

-t = thin 3d border.
-This border is only one pixel wide and is therefore particularly useful if you are cramped

-for space.
-The border looks best if the field which it surrounds has a background color of light-grey and the

-window has a color other than bright-white.
+low-value = no border $l ext{ (lower case "L")} =$ default border flat graphical border, usually light blue. f = thin 3d border.
+This border is only one pixel wide and is therefore particularly useful if you are cramped t = for space.
+The border looks best if the field which it surrounds has a background color of light-grey and the window has a color other than bright-white.